Return to Index

 multi - 4x - Germany - G43/Kar98/FG42

-The ZF4 began as a developmental project at Voigtländer und Sohn of Braunschweig, where it would initialy be called the ZF42.
-By April 1943 OrgAbt (Organisationsabteilung des GenStdH / Organisational Section of the GenStdH) seeing that the low power scopes like the ZF41 were generally insufficient pushed for their replacment with supreior 3x and 4x scopes.
-Less than a month later this was supported by In2 (Inspektion der Infanterie; Infanterie-Abteilung /Insoectorate of the Infantry of the HL; Infantry Section of the AHA) who at a May 17, 1943 conferece suggested the ZF41 be cancelled and replaced by the Voigtländer in development as the ZF42.
-Finally on July 8, 1943 OrgAbt ordered production of the ZF41 cancelled in favor the new Voigtländer scope that was renamed the GwZF4 (Gewehr Zielfernrohr 4-fach), usually shortened to just ZF4.
-Production was planned to start in November of 1943 but delays would result in the first 500 production scopes not being shipped untill May 1, 1944 (Handrich, 2004).
-On December 15, 1944 the designation would be changed to ZFK43 (Zielfernrohr K34).
+The ZF4 began as a developmental project at Voigtländer und Sohn (ddx) of Braunschweig, where it would initialy be called the ZF42.
+By April 1943 OrgAbt (Organisationsabteilung des GenStdH / Organisational Section of the GenStdH) seeing that the low power scopes like the ZF41 were proving themselves insufficient pushed for the replacment of these low power scopes with highter power 3x and 4x scopes.
+Less than a month later this was backed by In2 (Inspektion der Infanterie; Infanterie-Abteilung /Insoectorate of the Infantry of the HL; Infantry Section of the AHA) who at a May 17, 1943 conferece suggested the ZF41 be cancelled and replaced by the Voigtländer scope in development.
+On July 8, 1943 OrgAbt ordered production of the ZF41 cancelled in favor the new Voigtländer scope that was renamed the Gw ZF4 (Gewehr Zielfernrohr 4-fach), usually shortened to just ZF4.

 During September and October 1943, still months away from mass production from starting, testing of the new ZF4 scopes on G43 and MP43/1 rifles began at Infanterieschule at Döberitz using early pre-production ZF4 scopes.
 Additional tests would be conducted in January and February 1944.
 While the test are today most well known for showing the MP43/1 to be ill suited for use as a sniper or marksman's rifle, the Infanterieschule also reported issues with the new ZF4 scopes themselves.
 This included parallax issues that varied between scopes, reticles that were misaligned or misshappen, elevations knobs moving while carrying the weapon, a loss of sealing on one test scope, and a second test scope coming apart internally (Handrich, 2004).